 It is the area in which the hole is located.
 This area can be defined with a line or with a geographical shape (i.e. Golf Green).
 A ball is on the Green when any part of it or its projection is touching the "Green Zone."
 A ball touching the line is deemed ON the green.
 In the case the green's limits are not established, the ball is on the Green Zone when it is within a maximum of three meters from the hole or as defined and not in a hazard.
+If a hole is located near a Golf Green, the Golf Green is considered part of the Green if the hole is located within a maximum of three meters from the Golf Green.

-3-2-9 Ground under repair (GUR)
+3-2-9 Ground under repair